tsmaster/bdg-compiler/README.md

 DWL: there are three directories, the pong one is probably a dead end.

+The [Wiki](https://bitbucket.org/tsmaster/bdgrt/wiki/Home) probably has the most useful stuff.

 ### What is this repository for? ###

 * Quick summary